-Section 344C Crimes Act 1961 (or from 1 July 2013, section 14A of the Criminal Disclosure Act (CDA)) enables a defendant to request information on an identification witness (defined as a person who claims to have seen the offender in the circumstances of the offence).
-This provision is an exception to the Police obligation to withhold the address and contact details of witnesses and informants in section 17 of the CDA.
+Section 14A of the Criminal Disclosure Act (CDA)) enables a defendant to request information on an identification witness (defined asa person who claims to have seen the offender in the circumstances of the offence).
+This provision is an exception to the Police obligation to withhold the address and contact details of witnesses and informants in section 17.

-Under section 344C (or section $\underline{14A}$ CDA from 1 July 2013), once a charge has been laid the defendant may request:
+Under section 14A, once a charge has been laid the defendant may request: